matteocrippa/awesome-swift/README.md

 * [swift-compiler-crashes](https://github.com/practicalswift/swift-compiler-crashes) - A collection of test cases crashing the Swift compiler
 * [SwiftHub](https://github.com/sahandnayebaziz/SwiftHub) - A universal app you can use to browse the newest Swift repositories on Github.
 * [swiftier](https://github.com/snej/swiftier) - Quick-and-dirty Objective-C to Swift translator.
-* [SwiftInFlux](https://github.com/ksm/SwiftInFlux) - List of things that are "in flux" in Swift + changelog of the language
 * [SwiftGen](https://github.com/AliSoftware/SwiftGen) - A suite of tools written in Swift to auto-generate Swift code for various assets of your project.

 ## Tools